hamza3256/Micromorpher/docs/VBox.md

 The constructor function variable `contractAddress` is where the code stores the address.
 To get the necessary value, open the file `/home/sussex/gitrepos/ExchangeCurrency/src/ExchangeRates/chains.json` by running the command `cat /home/sussex/gitrepos/ExchangeCurrency/src/ExchangeRates/chains.json` from a terminal window.
 As the name implies, `chains.json` is a JSON formatted text file that stores the smart contract address.

-Alternatively, just open the file in `atom` and copy the address.
+Alternatively, just open the file in `atom`.

-The `contractAddress` variable requires the value of the `address` json key for the contract `Exchanger` (**Note**: not `Exchange` - that's its abstract interface) - the address will look something similar to:`0x11bcf0e4dfeacd5d68a05180ceee4d50cc7cf720`.
-See Figure 23 for a version of the file.
-Copy that value to the `contractAddress` variable and save `src/react-exchange-rates/app/index.jsx`.
+The `contractAddress` variable in `index.jsx` requires the value of the `address` json key from `chains.json` for the contract `Exchanger` (**Note**: not `Exchange` - that's its abstract interface).
+It will look something similar to:`0x11bcf0e4dfeacd5d68a05180ceee4d50cc7cf720`.
+See Figure 23 for a version of `chains.json`.
+Copy that value to the `contractAddress` variable.

 ![Figure 23: The Exchanger smart contract#s address in `chains.json`](../images/exchangerChains.png)

-Once you save the file, the daemon running in the background will notice the change and will build the front end application for you.
+Once you save `index.jsx`, the daemon running in the background will notice the change and will build the front end application for you.

 **Step 6:** Install the Front End Currency Exchange Application